-Delivery versus Payment (DVP) - There are two methods for delivery of securities: delivery versus payment and delivery versus receipt (also called free delivery).
-Delivery versus payment is a Delivery of securities with a simultaneous exchange of money for the securities used in conjunction with a third-party custodian to assure integrity of the exchange and to prevent fraud or misdirection, similar to an escrow process in real estate.
+Delivery versus Payment (DVP) - Delivery of securities with a simultaneous exchange of money for the securities used in conjunction with a third-party custodian to assure integrity of the exchange and to prevent fraud or misdirection, similar to an escrow process in real estate.
 (Delivery versus receipt is a delivery of securities with an exchange of a signed receipt for the securities.)